MtGambelOak/MountGambelOak/README.md

 ### Publish a new blog post
 1. Draft the post in markdown under `app/blog/posts/<slug>.md`.
 2. Add an entry to `app/blog/blog_posts.json` with `slug`, `title`, `date`, `summary`, `content`, `tags`, and optional `updated`.
-3. Run `python build.py` to regenerate metadata and HTML.
+3. Keep the watcher running so the build regenerates automatically (`python build.py` is only necessary for ad-hoc manual runs).
 4. Confirm the post appears at `/blog/<slug>/` and in the blog index card grid.

 ### Manage tags
 - Tags are free-form strings in the blog JSON.
 The build aggregates them to populate filters on `/blog`.
-- To retire a tag, remove it from every post and rebuild.
+- To retire a tag, remove it from every post and let the watcher/CI regenerate the site.

 ### Tweak themes and colors
-1. Color definitions live in `app/static/js/theme-config.js`.
+1. Update accent palettes and mode defaults in `app/static/js/theme-config.js`.
-2. Holiday accent mappings are in `app/static/js/holiday-shared.js`.
-3. Update component/page styles in `app/static/css/` to take advantage of new accents.
+2. Refresh component/page styles in `app/static/css/` to take advantage of new accents.
-4. `app/static/js/theme-init.js` applies the chosen accent/mode at runtime; adjust it if additional logic is needed.
+3. `app/static/js/theme-init.js` applies the chosen accent/mode at runtime; adjust it if additional logic is needed.

 ### Holiday & seasonal flourishes
-- `HolidaySchedule` (in `holiday-shared.js`) drives emoji, accent, and trivia schedules.
-Extend `HOLIDAY_RANGES` or `HOLIDAY_FACTS` to add celebrations.
+- Extend `HOLIDAY_RANGES` or `HOLIDAY_FACTS` in `app/static/js/holiday-shared.js` to add celebrations.
+- After editing the schedule, run `node app/static/js/icon-update.js` to regenerate the emoji favicon and `app/static/data/holiday-details.json`.
-- `icon-update.js` regenerates the favicon and writes `app/static/data/holiday-details.json`, which `build.py` uses to render the footer emoji, trivia snippet, and default accent statically.
+- `build.py` consumes `holiday-details.json` to render the footer emoji, trivia snippet, and default accent statically.

+---

+## Generated assets & cache busting
 - `build.py` stamps favicon links with a daily version derived from `holiday-details.json` so browsers refresh the emoji without extra scripts.
 - Every build emits a `static_version` token so CSS/JS/image URLs carry `?v=...` query strings, letting browsers cache assets aggressively between deployments.
 - `scripts/generate-theme-css.js` emits `static/css/generated/theme-accents.css` so accent classes stay in sync with the theme palette.
-- `scripts/convert-images-to-webp.py` - Utility for resizing key assets and generating WebP variants under `static/images/` (use `--overwrite-source` to update the original PNG/JPEG files).
+- Run `python scripts/convert-images-to-webp.py --overwrite-source` after adding or updating images so PNG/JPEG fallbacks are resized and WebP variants stay in sync.

 ---

 ## Performance checklist
-- Run `python scripts/convert-images-to-webp.py --overwrite-source` after adding or updating images so PNG/JPEG fallbacks are resized and WebP variants stay in sync.
 - Reference images with `<picture>` elements and include explicit `width`/`height` attributes to avoid CLS; use `/static/...` URLs suffixed with `?v={{ static_version }}`.
 - Keep shared CSS/JS references inside `includes/head-assets.html` and `includes/footer-scripts.html` so they automatically receive the cache-busting query string.
 - Spot-check key pages (`index`, `blog`, `projects`, `resume`) with Lighthouse or PageSpeed after major layout or asset changes to ensure no regressions.
-- The GitHub Action runs nightly to refresh those generated artifacts automatically; run the script locally to stay in sync during development.
+- The GitHub Action runs nightly to refresh generated artifacts automatically; mirror those updates locally (see “Generated assets & cache busting”) before pushing sizeable static changes.

 ---